yame-repos/FxaF1GS/README.md

   # FxaF1GS
 This repository contains phenotype data, genotype data, and R scripts corresponding to a manuscript titled "Genomic selection for F1 hybrid breeding in strawberry (Fragaria x ananassa)."
+(Frontiers in Plant Science 12: 645111)

 The main objective of the study was to perform potential assessment of genomic selection for strawberry F1 hybrid breeding.

 The following files are included with this distribution.